-The Company executed a farm-in agreement with Crown Energy AB ("Crown") to acquire a 30.5% participating interest in Block 2B.
-The Company will reimburse Crown for \$0.3 million of net back costs and will fund costs for Crown's remaining 10% participating interest associated with the drilling and testing of the next well in Block 2B.
+The Company completed a farm-in agreement with a subsidiary of Crown Energy AB ("Crown") to acquire a 30.5% participating interest in Block 2B.
+The Company will reimburse Crown for up to US\$0.3 million of net back costs and will fund costs for Crown's remaining 10% participating interest associated with the drilling and testing of the next well in Block 2B.